maarten-pennings/P2000/readme.md

 I found a tape with a BASIC program `GRAFIEK` that won me and my friend Marcel a P2000 back in 1983.
-We were supposed to study our finals, but we were programming in the contest halls, because we didn't own a computer.
+We were supposed to study our finals, but we were programming in the contest halls during a one-week event.
+Back then, neither of us owned a computer.

 ![Tape with GRAFIEK](images/grafiek-tape.jpg)